basanovase/basanovase.github.io/_posts/2023-01-23-seagull-spotter.md

 There's quite a lot going on here.
 We'll need to do some preprocessing to get things in a suitable state for some OpenCV magic.

 Given Seagulls are black and white, I think we can convert the image to greyscale.
+This will reduce the amount of data we need to process and some noise in the image.
+Helpfully, Seagulls are also black and white.
+The list of positive things I can say about seagulls grows!

 1.
 {% highlight python %}